system76/docs/_articles/boot-menu.md

 ---
 layout: article
-title: BIOS - Access BIOS or Boot Menu
+title: Access BIOS or Boot Menu
 description: >
-  Here are the list of keys to access BIOS settings or boot from other media.
+  How to access BIOS settings or boot from other media.
 keywords:
   - boot
   - menu